We've maintained all benches in the park since 2011

-It has been apparent for a while that many of the benches in the park are deteriorating and some are in need of more than the normal routine maintenance that they sometimes receive from the council.
+It had been apparent for many years that benches in the park were deteriorating and some were in need of more than the normal routine maintenance that they sometimes received from the council.
 So in the spring of 2011 the Friends of Marple Memorial Park conducted a survey of benches in the park to identify the extent of the problem and to develop an action plan for dealing with the outcome.

-The survey revealed that many of the benches have been donated by families and friends in memory of a loved one, which is something that we feel is important not to lose.
-We have therefore developed a policy of repair and refurbishment only for any existing commemorative benches but with the possibility of adoption and replacement of non-commemorative benches.
+The survey revealed that many of the benches had been donated by families and friends in memory of a loved one, which is something that we felt was important not to lose.
+We therefore developed a policy of repair and refurbishment only for any existing commemorative benches but with the possibility of adoption and replacement of non-commemorative benches.
 We decided to encourage adoption wherever possible in preference to new commemorative benches being installed in the park.